-You’ll also need to become an ongoing learner and advance your skills and professional development, just to stay on top of the trends.
+You’ll also need to become an ongoing learner, engage in leadership programs, and advance your skills and professional development, just to stay on top of the trends.
 Skills are those hard (budgeting, planning, scheduling, etc.) and soft (active listening, conflict management, etc.) skills that you nurture through experience.

 Don’t forget about your personal brand as well.
 This represents how people perceive you in the project management community.
 Every project, product, blog article, video, speech, and testimonial that you deliver is a reflection of your work.
 A portfolio that acts as a first impression for all your future career and business interactions.